 In General.

 If the service provided by the taxpayer is not an in-person service within the meaning of Reg.
 IV.17.(d).(2) or a professional service within the meaning of Reg.
 IV.17(d)(4), and the service is delivered to or on behalf of the customer, or delivered electronically through the customer, the receipts from a sale are in [state] if and to the extent that the service is delivered in [state].
 For purposes of this Reg.
 IV.17.(d).(3), a service that is delivered “to” a customer is a service in which the customer and not a third party is the recipient of the service.
-A service that is delivered “on behalf of” a customer is one in which a customer contracts for a service but one or more third parties, rather than the customer, is the recipient of the service, such as fulfillment services, or the direct or indirect delivery of advertising to the customer’s intended audience (see Reg.
+A service that is delivered “on behalf of” a customer is one in which a customer contracts for a service but one or more third parties, rather than the customer, is the recipient of the service, or the direct or indirect delivery of advertising to the customer’s intended audience (see Reg.
 IV.17.(d).(3)(B)1 and Example (iv) under (d).(3)(B)1.c.).
 A service can be delivered to or on behalf of a customer by physical means or through electronic transmission.
 A service that is delivered electronically “through” a customer is a service that is delivered electronically to a customer for purposes of resale and subsequent electronic delivery in substantially identical form to an end user or other third-party recipient.

 .